Club Calendar 2024-2025

 May

-Tonight's in-person meeting at the Woodfords Club is the Portland Camera Club's annual business meeting, including the Treasurer’s report as well as the election of Club Officers and Executive Board members for next year.
+Tonight's in-person meeting will begin with the club's annual business, including the Treasurer’s report as well as the election of Club Officers and Executive Board members for next year.